 eggplant, zucchini, fennel, or shiitake mushrooms (use a grill topper), basting

-of lemon- and herb-infused extra-virgin olive oil, or simply roast them in the
+on lemon- and herb-infused extra-virgin olive oil, or simply roast the vegetables in the

 - Add sliced

-avocado to your salad for a touch of heart-healthy monounsaturated fat (keeping
+avocado to your salad for a healthy dose of monounsaturated fat (keeping

-in mind that they count toward your fat allowance for the day).
+in mind that 1/3 of an avocado counts toward your fat allowance for the day).
 You can also

-slice up a hard-boiled egg and use some capers or anchovies as an alternative
+slice up a hard-boiled egg and add some capers or anchovies.

 - Toss in grilled salmon,